DanAtkinson/Fuskr/README.markdown

 >  _The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions._
 > 1. Enable Developer Mode by clicking the toggle switch next to Developer mode.
 > 1. Click the LOAD UNPACKED button and select the extension directory.
+>
+> I am sorry but I cannot offer any support for your use of Fuskr.

 How to use
 ==========